apptainer/apptainer-userdocs/fakeroot.rst

    It is the most complete emulation but it requires administrator setup as described in the `admin guide
    <{admindocs}/user_namespaces.html#rootless-fakeroot-feature>`__.
-   It also requires some setuid-root assistance on the host as described there, which means that it will not be able to run nested inside another container that disallows setuid-root, as {Project} does.
+   It also requires some elevated privilege assistance on the host as described there, which means that it will not be able to run nested inside another container that disallows elevating privileges, as {Project} does.
+   Those elevated privileges on the host come from either a setuid-root install of {Project} or via the host ``newuidmap`` and ``newgidmap`` commands.
 #.
 Otherwise if user namespaces are available, {Project} will map only
    the root user id to the original unprivileged user.
    This method is sometimes called a "root-mapped user namespace".